rails/rails/guides/source/routing.md

 get ':controller(/:action(/:id))', controller: /admin\/[^\/]+/
 ```

-TIP: By default dynamic segments don't accept dots - this is because the dot is used as a separator for formatted routes.
+TIP: By default, dynamic segments don't accept dots - this is because the dot is used as a separator for formatted routes.
 If you need to use a dot within a dynamic segment, add a constraint that overrides this – for example, `id: /[^\/]+/` allows anything except a slash.

 ### Static Segments